scholnicks/info/smiley-face.md

 # Sh_t Smiley Face

-**Editor's Note:**
+> [!NOTE]
-I have not edited the original emails.
+> I have not edited the original emails.
 The text here is the exact same text I received in 2 emails from Damian.
 I have only concatenated the 2 emails into one text.

 hey steve, get a load of this shit. to preface: last night, ping, shamrock, tom, and me went to mr. pockets at parkway center to shoot a little pool with some half-price coupons we had. anyway, ping was driving, so i parked my car at the aamoco station where brian works and just hopped in with him.